 In Northern Ireland a divorce or dissolution of civil partnership may only be presented to the court after the parties have been married / in a civil partnership for a period of two years.

 The law concerning divorce or dissolution of civil partnership procedures and the forms are different in Northern Ireland to other parts of the United Kingdom.
 This area of our website provides background information and lists the relevant forms that you need to apply for a divorce / dissolution of civil partnership.
-The forms and procedures must meet the requirements of The Matrimonial Causes Order (Northern Ireland) 1978, The Family Proceedings Rules (Northern Ireland) 1996, Civil Partnership Act 2004 and any relevant EC Council Regulations.
+The forms and procedures must meet the requirements of The Matrimonial Causes Order (Northern Ireland) 1978, the Civil Partnership Act 2004 and the Family Proceedings Rules (Northern Ireland) 1996 (and Brussels IIA Regulation for cases involving a party in an EU Member State ongoing at 31 December 2020).

 We will provide information and help you to comply with the Rules relating to the law which governs these proceedings.
 Our staff are not legally qualified and therefore are not in a position to give legal advice.